How To Beat The Bookies By Being Smart

 - Fully licensed for UK betting

 How To Beat The Bookies: Football Predictions Can Make You Rich

-If you’re a football fan, most of the country know the sport at least a bit, which makes it harder to get one over on the bookies.
-However if you’re a bit of a nerd about an esoteric league – say you happen to follow the Estonian MeistriLiga, for example – then there’s a good chance you know more than the people setting the odds.
+If you’re a football fan, most of the country knows the sport at least a bit, which makes it harder to get one over on the bookies.
+However, if you’re a bit of a nerd about an esoteric league – say you happen to follow the Estonian MeistriLiga, for example – then there’s a good chance you know more than the people setting the odds.